5 (Mostly) Free Apps to Scan Film Negatives With Your Phone

 FilmLab: Negative Film Scanner

-- Disappointing results for positives and color negatives
+Cons: Disappointing results for positives and color negatives.

-FilmLab: Negative Film Scanner is a simple app for scanning film negatives and positives.
+FilmLab: Negative Film Scanner is a straightforward app for scanning film negatives and positives.
 It is available for both iOS and Android devices.

-FilmLab also offers desktop software for Windows and Mac that will take your scanned negative images and convert them to positives.
-This could be useful if you have already scanned your negatives with a scanner or camera, and you still need to convert them to positives.
-This software is not free, and I have not tested it.
+FilmLab also offers separate desktop software for Windows and Mac that converts scanned negative images into positives.
+This could be useful if you have already digitized negatives using a flatbed scanner or digital camera and simply need reliable inversion and color correction.
+The desktop software is not free, and I did not test it for this review.

 What I Like

-A few basic editing tools are available in-app: you can adjust the exposure, color temperature, and contrast, as well as crop your images.
-Images can then be saved to your camera roll or shared directly from the FilmLab app to other apps, text messages, or a variety of social media platforms.
+Basic editing tools are included in the app.
+You can adjust exposure, color temperature, and contrast, as well as crop your images.
+Completed scans can be saved directly to your camera roll or shared to other apps, email, text messages, or social media platforms.

 What I Dislike